 Recipes that showcase eggs and why Rhubarb & Strawberry Meringue Pie was chosen

 When asked to create a recipe that showcased eggs, I thought long and hard before settling on rhubarb and strawberry meringue pie.
 There are so many dishes that could be chosen… From tortilla and frittata to quiche, Shakshuka and omelette.
 We can even offer a fabulous Scotch Egg with either hen or goose eggs.

 On the sweet side, flourless cakes are also fairly reliant on eggs… We have delicious flourless recipes for orange cake, chocolate mini rolls, squidgy chocolate roulade and a perfectly dense and fudgy chocolate torte.
-And although not flourless, a wonderful white Angel Cake which uses no less than 5 large egg whites.
+And although not flourless, a wonderful white Angel Food Cake which uses no less than 5 large egg whites.

 If we’re talking egg whites, there’s meringues and cookies too… Whether Pavlova or pretty Meringue Bites, Chocolate-Espresso Puddle Cookies or Soft Amaretti Cookies, egg whites are at the heart.
 But what to do with the yolks?
 A jar of rhubarb curd or citrus curd maybe?
 Or perhaps some ice cream?